 If you feel anxious and overwhelmed, it can be difficult to think about how to communicate with your health care team to ensure you get the answers you need and that they get the information they require to treat you properly.
 But you and your team have the same goal: to treat your cancer as effectively as possible.
-It is helpful to remember this if you are feeling intimidated in the hospital environment.
+It is helpful to remember this if you are feeling overwhelmed in the hospital environment.

 Clinics can get busy and people can be stressed, but you’ve been building successful relationships all your life and you can do it now too.
 You already have lots of skills to help you get the care you need.
-Think about what works in other areas of your life: sometimes a smile or a kind word can make all the difference in making a connection with someone you’ve just met or don’t see frequently.
+Think about what works in other areas of your life: sometimes a smile or a kind word can make all the difference in making a connection with someone you’ve just met or don’t see often.

 Other times you may need to stand up for yourself if you feel you’re not getting all the facts that are important to you.
 If you don’t feel that you have enough energy to do that, consider asking a friend or family member to help you get what you need.

-The clinic and hospital environments can sometimes be intimidating.
+The clinic and hospital environments can sometimes be overwhelming.
 If you feel unable to express yourself, remember that your health care team wants to give you whatever help and support you need.
 All you need to do is ask.

 To make communication easier:

-Be yourself!
+Be yourself.
 Your own unique way of connecting with others will help you communicate with your team.